Prepare to Believe in Your Dream When Others Don’t

 It’s your dream and you are responsible for it.

-And that means you need to prepare for this reality: You are going to have to believe in your dream when no one else does.
+And that means you need to prepare for this reality: You will need to believe in your dream when no one else does.

 There will be seasons where no one else believes in what you are building, and you will feel it.
 The lack of encouragement can be disorienting.
-Without shared belief, doubt creeps in, second-guessing gets louder, and it becomes very tempting to give up.
+Without the encouragement of others, doubt creeps in and it becomes very tempting to give up.

 Prepare for it.
 Be ready to be your own believer and your own encourager.